Adding, Resizing and Cropping Images

 - Test your windows.
 You can resize your browser window to see how your page looks on a mobile device.

 - Naming conventions.
 Use a naming convention that allows you manage you media easily.
+Do not use spaces or characters other than dashes and underscores.

 - ALT Text.
 ADA compliance is required for published images.
 Add alternative text to an image that provides a clear description of what displays in the image.
 This text is read by assistive technology devices.